saivishnu725/XPurge/README.md

 A client-side tool designed to bulk delete X posts based on user-specified keywords, hosted on GitHub Pages.

+## Status: Temporarily Abandoned

+As of March 2025, development has been paused due to limitations in the X API v2 free tier:

+- **Free Tier Restrictions**: Only supports post creation, with no access to fetching user tweets or metadata—critical for identifying posts to delete.
+- **Paid Tier Requirement**: Bulk deletion requires at least the Basic tier ($100/month), which wasn’t financially feasible for testing or personal use.
+- **Impact**: Without read access, the tool cannot retrieve posts to filter by keywords, rendering the original vision impractical for a free, client-side solution.

+Future development may resume if API access changes or alternative workarounds emerge.

 ## Purpose

 The goal of XPurge was to simplify the process of removing multiple X posts without manual effort.
 Users would input an X API key, provide keywords, and the tool would fetch their posts, identify matches, delete them, and display a count of deleted posts—all from a simple web interface.